Christ Junior College: Social Sciences

 CJC also provides its students with a learning management system (LMS), an internet-based e-learning tool, to facilitate learning and sharing of information outside the classroom.

 Student life

 CJC has a very vibrant and dynamic student culture.
-Apart from academics, the college encourages students to actively engage in a whole host of co-curricular and extra-curricular activities in order to facilitate their holistic development.
+Apart from academics, the college encourages students to actively engage in a whole host of co-curricular and extra-curricular activities to facilitate their holistic development.

 Associations and Clubs

 CJC offers the opportunity for its students to engage and participate in the various clubs that are considered a vital part of its educational programme.
 The following are the clubs currently present in the college: